SalesforceLabs/SalesforceOrderManager/README.md

 <ol>
 <li>From Setup, enter <strong>Custom Metadata Types</strong>  in the Quick Find box, then select <strong>Custom Metadata Types</strong>. </li>
 <li>In the <strong>Custom Metadata Types</strong> list, search for  <strong>Field Mapping</strong> record and then click on Manage Records.</li>
-<li> Add new Field Mapping or Change theexisting ones making sure the Order Mapper lookup field is pointing to the Order to Asset record. </li>
+<li> Add new Field Mapping or Change the existing ones making sure the Order Mapper lookup field is pointing to the Order to Asset record. </li>
 <li> Click Save. </li>
 </ol>